kstenerud/ubuntu-maintainers-handbook/BugTriage.md

 Triage Rotation
 ---------------

-According to load we migth shift things, but generally every day Tue-Fri has a team member assigned.
+According to load we might shift things, but generally every day Tue-Fri has a team member assigned.
 Monday is often more work and includes more low quality bugs as it includes all of the weekend - therefore Monday is a rotation through all eligible bug triagers.